 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

 cultivate(MD) invests primarily in early-stage medical device companies, emphasizing technologies that improve healthcare outcomes and reduce costs.
-Their investment strategy encompasses Seed and Accelerator Funds, as well as the Opportunity Fund, which builds on previous investments.
-The firm targets companies within the healthcare and biotech sectors, focusing on innovations that address significant challenges in these fields.
+The firm’s investment strategy encompasses both Seed and Accelerator Funds, which are designed to support startups in their formative stages.
+Additionally, the Opportunity Fund allows cultivate(MD) to build on previous investments, providing further financial backing to promising companies.

 cultivate(MD) has a focused portfolio that includes four notable companies: